 Shivagange, a hillock situated 56 km from Bangalore, is a combination of temples and scenic beauty that makes it both a pilgrimage as well as an adventure spot.
-From a distance, the hillock looks like a 'Shiva Linga' - A form of Lord Shiva.
+From a distance, the hillock looks like a 'Shiva Linga', with a spring flowing nearby that's locally called Ganga, thereby naming it Shivaganga.

 Free .
 Works Offline .
 Share Anywhere